Blueberry Upside-Down Cake

 - Whipped topping, optional

-- Bake at 350° for 40-45 minutes or until a toothpick inserted near the center of cake comes out clean.
+- Bake at 350º for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Immediately invert onto a serving platter.
 Cool.
 Serve with whipped topping if desired.
-Yield: 6-8 servings.